 Increase awareness and build capacity on existing cooperation mechanisms in order to make them easier to understand and engage with.

-Promote establishment of regional e-government Councils composed of heads of e-government programs in order to provide a platform for cooperation and exchange of know-how and expertise.

 Develop a cross-border Internet Exchange Points (IXP) to foster regional integration of IXPs and service the region with a view to help lower the cost of internet traffic.

 Encourage regional collaboration on the Peaceful Use of Outer Space